 So while magnesium malate is excellent for magnesium absorption, it's even better to opt for a source of natural magnesium malate that uses L-malic acid for better results.
 One of the best known natural sources of magnesium malate is Shilajit!

 Shilajit is an all-natural mineral-rich substance that is made over millions of years from decomposing plant matter subjected to high amounts of pressure inside the Earth.
 It is collected from very high altitudes in mountains such as the Himalayas.

-The medicinal use of Shilajit has been recorded for more than 3000 years in Ayurvedic texts, with science on recently beginning to catch up.
+The traditional medicinal use of Shilajit has been recorded for more than 3000 years in Ayurvedic texts, with science only recently beginning to catch up.
 This supplement boasts all the natural magnesium malate benefits, as well as being capable of balancing any other essential trace mineral deficiency you may have.
-From restoring your electrolytes to providing your cells with more energy, the list of Shilajit benefits is becoming more comprehensive with every passing year!
+From restoring your electrolytes to providing your cells with more energy, the list of shilajit benefits is becoming more comprehensive with every passing year!

 For these reasons, we believe that Shilajit is the best magnesium malate supplement available.

 Aside from Shilajit, magnesium malate is rarely found in this joint form in nature.
 Instead, you can find malate, L-malic acid and magnesium as separate compounds in most plants.

 The leaves of a plant will contain an abundance of both malate and magnesium, as malate is necessary for respiration and magnesium forms the center of the Chlorophyll molecule.
 Thus, all green leafy vegetables and edible algae will contain both magnesium and malate.
 Examples include: